dalesgit/logseq/pages/Module 2 session 1.md

 		- could be short or long
 		- bringing God into the decision
 		- even a wrong decision, God is still there
 	- Shared video, 20 years or more.
 Greg Boyle, Elizabeth Young and others.
-Christine led a 97 y/o -
+Christine led a 97 y/o who found it very helpful "Discernment of spirits" on youtube
+		-